 - Place a sheet of parchment paper on a large baking sheet.

-- Arrange the balls seam-size down in a Christmas tree shape on your baking sheet.
+- Arrange the balls of dough seam side down in a Christmas tree shape (including the tree trunk) on your prepared baking sheet.
 Leave a little room between each ball as they will expand.
-If you have one ball left over, you can use a cookie cutter to shape it into a star or place it on another tray to bake (this will be a great snack).
+You will have one dough ball left over which you can shape into a star to top the tree or place on another piece of parchment paper to rest (enjoy it as a snack later).

 - Cover the tray with a tea towel.
 Let the Christmas Tree Pull-Apart Bread rest in a warm spot for 1-2 hours or until the dough is puffy again.